Benderok/Boeing747/Readme.md

 ---
 *Procedure*

-1. Open this access panel: Potable Water.
+1. Open this access panel: Potable Water11.

 2. Push the cap away from the fitting that you use to fill the water tanks.